What is Base64? Encoding Explained Simply

 What is Base64?

-Base64 is a binary-to-text encoding scheme that represents binary data using a set of 64 printable ASCII characters.
-It takes any binary input — an image, a file, raw bytes — and converts it into a safe text string that can be transmitted through text-based systems.
+Base64 is a binary-to-text encoding scheme that represents binary data using 64 printable ASCII characters.
+It converts images, files, and raw bytes into a safe text string that can travel through text-based systems.

-The name "Base64" comes from the fact that it uses a set of 64 characters to represent data.
-Each character encodes exactly 6 bits of information (since 2⁶ = 64).
+The name comes from the fact that Base64 uses 64 characters.
+Each character represents exactly 6 bits of information because 2^6 = 64.

-Base64 is defined in RFC 4648 and is used across the web in email (MIME), data URIs, APIs, JWT tokens, and much more.
+Base64 is defined in RFC 4648 and appears in email, data URIs, APIs, JWT tokens, certificates, and many other web formats.

 Why Does Base64 Exist?